Paparazzi…Can’t Live With ‘Em, Can’t Live Without ‘Em

 Whether you like it or not, our society is heavily influenced by celebrities, as our country is driven by fame, glamour, social media and image more and more every year.
 Most celebrities have a love/hate relationship with the paparazzi, and with good reason.
 Some live by the motto that, “any publicity is good publicity,” while others consider the unwanted attention as intrusive, stifling, and even dangerous.
-The lengths that some paparazzi go through for a picture are unprecedented, such as engaging in high-speed chases on California freeway’s, putting the general public at risk.
+The lengths that some paparazzi go to for a picture are unprecedented, such as engaging in high-speed chases on California freeway’s, putting the general public at risk.

 On September 30, 2014 Governor Brown signed two bills into law to help combat paparazzi intrusiveness: